 Whilst walking around I also noticed Maryland Cookie, which required a bit of a hike off course and actually could have been done somewhat earlier in the walk, had I noticed it.
 No bother.
 It was one of those cunning little pots hidden around a kissing gate.
 When I arrived it wasn’t very well hidden, so I buried it a bit deeper.

-I had a little time left before needing to go home so I scooted over to the woods beneath Bow Brickhill to try to find a couple more.
+I had a little time left before needing to go home.
+I chose to go over to the woods beneath Bow Brickhill to try to find a couple more.
 16 in one afternoon just isn’t enough, so more are definitely required.
-Give Peas a Chance is a cheeky little puzzle which looks much harder than it actually is.
-Anyway, the cache was spot on at the calculated coordinates so I decided to try another a bit further into the woods.
+Give Peas a Chance is a cheeky little puzzle that looks much harder than it actually is.
+Anyway, the cache was spot on at the calculated coordinates.
+This meant I could try another a bit further into the woods.
 Max’s Marvellous Cache was not difficult to find.
 Much easier than I thought given the heavy tree cover.

-And by this time it was getting on towards 5pm and it was getting a little dark, plus I was getting a bit tired after now around 7 miles of walking with a stinking cold.
+And by this time it was getting on towards 5 pm and it was getting a little dark.
+I was also getting a bit tired after now around 7 miles of walking with a stinking cold.
 So I gave up and went home.
 Anyway, the iPhone was pretty much out of juice………..